 Doing 3 to 4 sets of 15+ reps is mostly good for lighter weights and endurance training.

-As such, you should generally avoid doing anything over 15 reps per set.
+As such, you should generally avoid doing anything over 15 reps per set if your main goal is to build muscle and strength.

 However, there’s an exception.